jacob-stein1/se-bch-als-resource-app/README.md

 ### Bugs and errors

-Our tests do not run during deployment due to dependency issues.
+- Our tests do not run during deployment due to dependency issues.
 However, we can run it during development by calling npm run test.

-Then, we push.
+- UseEffect getts called during dev.
+Therefore, the back button may appear sooner.
+We solved this in dev branch by using dynamic routes.
+Then, reroute to previous page when user clicks back button. <br><br>

+This is the back button

 ### Deployment